© Copyright Solvents Australia 2011

 many systems.
 Special care must be taken when using POE or PAG oils due to

-atmosphere.
-When retrofitting, a lubricant flush procedure is necessary to
+When retrofitting, a lubricant flush procedure is necessary to reduce the original

-reduce the original oil content below 5% of the total oil charge.
-New R-134a
+oil content below 5% of the total oil charge.
+New R-134a equipment will be

-equipment will be charged with the OEM recommended lubricant, ready to use
+charged with the OEM recommended lubricant, ready to use with R-134a.

 Charging: